garrandall/popular-music-data/tracks/get-it-poppin--fat-joe-nelly.md

 Now what'chu gon' do?
 (I'ma get get get it poppin)
 Now what'chu gon' do?
 (I'ma get get get it poppin)

-Well it's two up in the mornin and, them niggaz try'n hate on your crew Nigga what'chu gon' do?
+Well it's two up in the mornin and, them niggas try'n hate on your crew Nigga what'chu gon' do?
 (I'ma get get get it poppin) Yeah what'chu gon' do?
 (I'ma get get get it poppin)

 Now when them doors swing open with that awkward motion What'chu call it - suicide, it's a suicide
-And if them niggaz talk shit cause they drunk off that potion They commitin - suicide, it's a suicide
+And if them niggas talk shit cause they drunk off that potion They commitin - suicide, it's a suicide
-Let's get it poppin my niggaz (Cook, yo)
+Let's get it poppin my niggas (Cook, yo)
-I got a shotty my niggaz (oh, Lord)
+I got a shotty my niggas (oh, Lord)
 I feel sorry for your mudda, give a fuck what you say Spin your head back, promote you on a videotape